iamthechad/javadoc2dash/README.md

 This project is based off of https://github.com/Kapeli/javadocset.
 This is a Java-based solution so that Dash docsets can be easily created from many environments, not just those that run OS X.

+## Gradle plugin

+Coming soon, once I get things posted to the right places on the interweb.

 ## Running the utility

 Clone the project or grab the [latest release](https://github.com/iamthechad/javadoc2dash/releases).
 Running the utility will vary a bit depending on how you retrieve the project.